percona/percona-server-mongodb-operator/source/backups.rst

 -----------------------

-To make on-demand backup, user should use YAML file with correct names for the backup and the PXC Cluster, and correct PVC settings.
-The example of such file is
+To make on-demand backup, user should use YAML file with correct names for the backup and the Percona Server for MongoDB Cluster, and correct PVC settings.
+The example of such file is `deploy/backup/backup.yaml <https://github.com/percona/percona-server-mongodb-operator/blob/master/deploy/backup/backup.yaml>`_.
-`deploy/backup/backup.yaml <https://github.com/percona/percona-server-mongodb-operator/blob/master/deploy/backup/backup.yaml>`_.

 When the backup config file is ready, actual backup command is executed: